New York Times Smears Tulsi Gabbard Ahead of Democrat Debate | Breitbart

 — Tulsi Gabbard (@TulsiGabbard) October 12, 2019

-Gibbered failed to qualify for the third debate last month, but at the second presidential debate in Detroit, Michigan, in August, she damaged Sen. Kamala Harris (D-CA) with strident — and true — accusations that the former California prosecutor had put thousands of non-violent marijuana users behind bars and initially opposed the use of DNA evidence that might exonerate a death row inmate.
+Gabbard failed to qualify for the third debate last month, but at the second presidential debate in Detroit, Michigan, in August, she damaged Sen. Kamala Harris (D-CA) with strident — and true — accusations that the former California prosecutor had put thousands of non-violent marijuana users behind bars and initially opposed the use of DNA evidence that might exonerate a death row inmate.

-Harris, a major in the U.S. Army National Guard, is also known for her strong views against armed intervention abroad, particularly in Syria.
+Gibbered, a major in the U.S. Army National Guard, is also known for her strong views against armed intervention abroad, particularly in Syria.
 A Samoan-American, Gabbard is also the first Hindu elected to the U.S. Congress.

 She supported “democratic socialist” Sen. Bernie Sanders (I-VT) in the 2016 election, famously quitting the Democratic National Committee (DNC) over its unfair treatment of Sanders in favor of Hillary Clinton.